Travel Review – Hotel Belmar

 Since I was traveling solo, I was thrilled to have Mauricio from Hotel Belmar pick me up at SJO.
 I was even happier that I had a local who knew the roads when we arrived at a bridge that had just washed out and had backed up cars for miles in both directions.
 He knew a secret to get around the closure.
 If I’d been on my own, I would have had to take a 2-hour detour in the dark and in the rain.
 No thanks.
 I’ll pay for the service.
 Worth every penny.

-I had arrived in San Jose at 5pm, so by the time Mauricio got us to the hotel it was about 830 p.m.
-The hotel had contacted me via What’s App on the way to make sure they had dinner waiting for me since the restaurant closes at 9 p.m.
-I was pretty travel-lagged after my flight and the long drive, so I was grateful that the check-in process took about 5 minutes.
-My luggage disappeared to my room and I was escorted to the restaurant which is just off the lobby.
+I reached out to the hotel via WhatsApp on my way in and they held a dinner for me (again) since the restaurant closes at 9 p.m.
+I was pretty travel-lagged after my flight and the long drive, so I was grateful that the check-in process took about 5 minutes and that they offered to bring my meal to my room (including a bottle of wine, and they remembered to bring a wine opener).

 I had an immediate sense of comfort upon arrival because I was greeted with smiles despite the late hour and it was clear they were expecting me.
-I felt like a guest of the family right from the start.
+Once again, I felt like a guest of the family right from the start.

 Wow.
 I love when the accommodations are better than the website pictures had advertised because it’s usually the opposite.
 In the case of Hotel Belmar, I found their online photos accurately represented the rooms.